soumanjyotiofficial/SMA20_SMA50_strategy/README.md

-This is a sample README file you can use for your trading strategy.
-It details the trading strategy, the implementation details of the attached script, and the output expected.

----
  Trading Strategy: 20 SMA and 50 SMA

 The program establishes a trading strategy based on 20-period and 50-period Simple Moving Averages.
 The script is supposed to process historical stock data, obtain trading signals according to a given strategy, and plot the equity curve of this strategy.
 This strategy was an inspiration from various concepts floated in the public domain, almost always through YouTube tutorials.